-If you believe the amount of the benefit you receive from the Retirement Plan is incorrect, you should notify the plan administrator in writing.
+If you believe the amount of the benefit you receive from the Retirement Plan is incorrect, you should notify the plan administrator in writing, as described in the How to File a Claim chapter.

 If the plan administrator determines that you or your Beneficiary was not paid your full benefits required under the Plan, the Plan will pay the unpaid benefits.